julianpoy/RecipeSage-selfhost/README.md

 ### Updating

+First, take a look at the changelog below for any special upgrade notes.
+Then follow the steps below.

 As with any migration/upgrade, I recommend taking a backup of your volumes before migrating to avoid any potential data loss.

-Update the version numbers for the `static` and `api` containers to the latest version.
+Update your local copy of this repo with the latest from this repository.
+If cloned with Git, this is as simple as `git pull`.

-If you're using the `api-latest`/`static-latest` tags, update your local images: `docker-compose pull`.
+Update your local images: `docker-compose pull`.

 Then, down & up the containers: `docker-compose down && docker-compose up -d`